 Danger To The Residents

 Being sure of oneself is essential to becoming an excellent radiologist.
 However, not when the radiologist has not read up on the subject or understands the case.
 Especially for the first years, this is a danger to their career.
-Every once in a while, we hear about these new residents telling the clinician the wrong diagnosis and management.
+Every once in a while, we hear these new residents telling the clinician the wrong diagnosis and management.

 However, the danger is not only for the resident with the personality trait.
 Also, the followers can suffer just as much.
-You probably have seen attendings in other specialties that espouse facts with such fervor, only to realize when you look them up that they are entirely incorrect.
+You probably have seen attendings in other specialties that espouse facts with such enthusiasm, only to realize when you look them up that they are entirely incorrect.
 These attendings tend to be well respected by the hospital administration (but not so much by their colleagues) and wield much power due to their charisma.
-So, be careful to check everything twice before following one of these strong personalities.
+So, check everything twice before following one of these strong personalities.

 Increased Liability

-For example, this sort of dangerous personality may confidently state that the patient does not have appendicitis on CT scan as a first-year resident even though having never seen a case.
+For example, this sort of dangerous personality may confidently state that the patient does not have appendicitis on a CT scan as a first-year resident, even though having never seen a case.
 Subsequently, he convinces the ER doctor that the study is negative.
 Finally, unfortunately, the patient incurs harm.
 The medical license of this resident is potentially on the line.

-Potential Harm To Staff
+Dangerous Personality Can Cause Potential Harm To Staff

-In our profession, we have to remember that the world is not always just about the physician.
+In our profession, we must remember that the world is not always just about the physician.
 Instead, the rest of the team can play just as essential a role.
 Confidently knowing wrong information places our nurses, technologists, and aids in dangerous situations.
 Instructing a nurse to use the wrong needle can lead to injuries.
 Convincing a technologist that a patient with an ear implant can safely go in the MRI without knowing can cause a technologist to lose his job.
 These are potential situations that stem from a resident with misplaced confidence.

 The “Never In Doubt But Sometimes Wrong” Dangerous Personality